 Get an i‑card

-The i‑card is the official ID for the University of Illinois.
-An i‑card is required to access many services, and student first-day processes too.
+The i‑card is the official ID for University of Illinois students, employees, and retirees.
+An i‑card is essential to access many campus-based services, including student first-day processes.
 However, there's no requirement to have or carry an i‑card—if you don't need one.
-Get your i‑card when you need it.
-If you do use your i‑card, make sure that it indicates your current role.
+If you must present, swipe, or tap your i‑card in person to obtain an on-campus service, then read on.

-Faculty and staff who have an active appointment in Banner are eligible for i‑cards.
+• Faculty and staff who have an active appointment in Banner are eligible for Employee i‑cards.
+Extra help workers may receive an ID with sponsorship; contact your department for details.

 How to get an i‑card